 An Addiction Leads to an Idea

-In 2003, I began playing a video game series that would go on to consume way too much of my spare time.
-I started off playing for small periods of time, but by the time I entered college in 2005 I played more days than I didn't play.
+In 2003, I began playing Halo, a video game series that would go on to consume way too much of my spare time.
+I started off playing Halo 1 for an hour or two at most during the week with my friends in high school, but by the time I entered college at Stevens in 2005 the much more addictive Halo 2 came out and I was suddenly playing on more days than I didn't play.
 I was addicted.

-The depth of engagement with this video game seemed unreal.
-Millions shared this addictive hobby.
-Many players played for thousands of hours online in multiplayer.
+The depth of user engagement in Halo 2 seemed unreal.
+Millions of people shared this addictive hobby and many played for thousands of hours online in multiplayer.

-Given all rational consideration of how someone should spend their time, I spent way more time playing Halo than I should have.
-Playing for many hours led me to become acutely aware of my addiction.
+Given all rational consideration of how someone should spend their time, I spent way too much time playing Halo.
+Playing so much made me acutely aware of my addiction.
 I needed to stop playing.
-I needed to quit, but I also needed to understand why I became addicted in the first place.
+But I also needed to understand why I became addicted in the first place.

-Adults at the time often called for a general ban on playing video games altogether.
-They said things like "all these video games do is addict kids and waste time".
+Adults at the time often called for a general ban on video games altogether.
+They said things like "all these video games do is addict our kids and waste time".

-These sort of statements didn't sit well with me.
-Not because they weren't true, but because they seemed to glaze over how this addiction process worked.
-That people were being so heavily influenced without much interest in why shocked me.
+These statements didn't sit well with me.
+Not because they weren't true, but because they glazed over how this addiction process worked.
+That people's behavior was being so heavily influenced without much interest in why shocked me.

 My experience was that certain games were much more addictive than others and there were definitive reasons why.

-So because I liked deconstructing ideas to understand how they worked, I applied this process to deconstruct why Halo 2 was so addictive and how that process could be applied elsewhere.
+So because I liked deconstructing ideas to understand how they worked, I deconstructed why Halo 2 was so addictive and how that process could be applied elsewhere.

-What I found was that the reason Halo 2 was so much more addictive than other video games was strongly connected with how its users were rewarded with stimuli during gameplay.
-The psychological stimuli, timing, and randomness of how players received stimuli and how they were delivered to users made a significant difference.
+What I found was that Halo 2 was so much more addictive than other video games because of the strong connection with how its users were rewarded with varying stimuli during gameplay.
+The psychological stimuli, timing, and perceived randomness of players in-game outcomes and how they were delivered to users made a significant difference.

 Instead of intentional narrative or game choices creating the basis for addiction, so much of what made the game addictive was accidental.
 I confirmed this by reaching out to some of the game's developers at Bungie and asking about the details I noticed.
 Their answers were telling.
-They like most everyone else thought the game's story and general game choices had been responsible for the success.
+They, like most everyone else, thought the game's story and general game choices had been responsible for the game's success.

 I saw a system of rewards and randomness.
 These rewards were distributed to users at frequencies that were highly stimulative and psychologically addictive, yet most everyone seemed to think visual and artistic game choices were the cause of the game's insane popularity.